Get Started for SQL Server

 }

-To execute a query while expecting a single result, use the ExecuteScalar method.
+To execute a query and return a scalar value, use the ExecuteScalar method.

 using (var connection = new SqlConnection(ConnectionString))